OpenSecEd/appliedcrypto/README.md

 instructions.
 For assignments, it shortly describes the assignment.
 Apart from this README, there are the sources for the material.

+The recommended order for the lectures:

+  1. intro
+  2. shared-key
+  3. one-way
+  4. pub-key
+  5. zkp-smc
+  6. sidechannels

 ## File Structure and Building